tidev/tidev-www/posts/2023/sdk_12_1_0_ga.md

 date: '2023-04-24'
 category: 'Release'
 author: 'Hans Knöchel'
-teaser: 'The release candidate of the Titanium SDK 12.1.0.GA is available.'
+teaser: 'Support for Node.js 19 and enhances Android 13 / macOS support with Titanium SDK 11.1.0.GA'
 ---

-The release candidate of the next Titanium SDK is available: <b>12.1.0.GA</b>.
+The next stable version of the Titanium SDK is now is available: <b>12.1.0.GA</b>.
 Titanium SDK 12.1.0 is a minor release of the SDK, addressing high-priority issues from previous releases.
 Highlights of this release are:

 - Support for Node.js 19